Ray Mickens: Playoffs

-Personal
+Personal life

 His brother Fred Williams played for the 1993 Houston Oilers.
+His daughter, Kamray Mickens, played point guard for Southern Methodist University and his niece Asia Mickens-Perez is a midfielder for Howard University Women's Soccer team.

 Mickens won the 1999 Madden Bowl.

 His son, R. J. Mickens was a college football safety for the Clemson Tigers and was drafted by the Los Angeles Chargers as the 214th pick in the 2025 NFL draft.